martysl/open-cai/README.md

 **This project provides an OpenAI-style API endpoint to interact with Character.AI using the PyCharacterAI library.
 The API mimics OpenAI’s /v1/chat/completions endpoint, allowing developers to send and receive messages from Character.AI bots**.

 We not provide auth token you need got your own see how [here](https://github.com/Xtr4F/PyCharacterAI)
-#Features
+#Features:
 - OpenAI-style endpoint (/v1/chat/completions)
 - Supports Character.AI characters
 - Easy to deploy on Vercel